amarini3722/engr3/README.md

 ![Steppermotor](https://github.com/amarini3722/engr3/assets/143545265/b5f8a39f-3811-4dc5-a396-729e3f17d46a)

 ### Reflection
 This assignment was fairly simple.
 The hardest part was waiting for someone to be done with there assignment so I could take their motor and limit switch.
+I wish for this assignment the slides didn't give us so much of the assignment for free.

 ## CircuitPython_IR Sensor